EMDR Therapy in South Pasadena

 When you've been a through horrible experience, it may be difficult to simply “let it go” or to make sense of what's happened to you.
 There are times when the connection between a specific event (or events) and how you're feeling is clear.
 Or you may have no idea why you become anxious or insecure in certain situations, why certain people seem to set you on edge, or why your body is suddenly in distress.

 Eye Movement Desensitization and Reprocessing (EMDR) is used to help you identify memories or experiences that are causing distress or leading to ineffective ways of coping, and then alleviate the distress associated with these memories.
 EMDR is used to treat Post Traumatic Stress Disorder (PTSD), trauma, and anxiety.

 What is EMDR?

 EMDR is a therapeutic tool developed to alleviate the symptoms and distress associated with traumatic memories/experiences.
-EMDR treatment has been extensively researched and proven effective for the treatment of trauma, including PTSD, anxiety, panic and phobias.
+EMDR treatment has been extensively researched and proven effective for the treatment of trauma.
 EMDR therapy is different from traditional talk therapy, but it does incorporate elements of many treatment approaches including psychodynamic, cognitive-behavioral, narrative and somatic therapies.
 EMDR is more structured and standardized than many talk therapies, but is also client centered, empowering you to allow your own mind to do the healing and be in control of how you make your way through the process of healing.

 What is it like to do EMDR?